← Back to ResourcesBreed Guides

 Considerations:

-• Financial reality — $20,000–$50,000+ may not be feasible.
-Palliative care + comfort-focused approach is a valid + loving choice
+• Financial reality: a lifetime cost in the $20,000–$50,000+ range may not be feasible.
+Palliative care and a comfort-focused approach is a valid and loving choice

-• Short but profound — 2–4 years can be transformative
+• Short but profound: 2–4 years can be transformative

-• End-of-life reality — you are likely adopting a dog you will lose
+• End-of-life reality: you are likely adopting a dog you will lose

 Who should adopt senior Dobermans: emotionally prepared adults, those with prior pet end-of-life experience, retirees with time/budget for medical care, those motivated by rescue work specifically, those wanting calm companion vs energetic companion.